akashmjn/akashmjn.github.io/index.md

 <!-- I've written about this incredible experience here. -->

 Professionally thus far, i've most enjoyed being a good teammate, and contributing to design and engineering of products that make magic.
-You can find details in my CV at [].
+You can find more details in my CV.

-Or carry on to read a small ramble about my non-traditional career arc thus far :)
+If you're curious, carry on to read a brief ramble about my unconventional career arc thus far :)

 <!-- [timeline of career arc], reasons to include: (i) range, ability to learn (ii) between the CV lines (iii) aid to my own reflection (iv) personal touch  -->